-This course aims to provide the student with an understanding of the teaching of the Church concerned with the Moral Life, contained in the third part of the Catechism of the Catechism of the Catechism (§§ 1691-2557) which offers an introduction to Moral Theology founded on an understanding of man as made in the image of God, wounded by sin, but restored in Christ.
+This course aims to provide the student with an understanding of the teaching of the Church concerned with the Moral Life, contained in the third part of the Catechism of the Catholic Church.
+The course will follow closely the outline of the text of the Catechism (§§ 1691-2557) which offers an introduction to Moral Theology founded on an understanding of man as made in the image of God, wounded by sin, but restored in Christ.
 Based on Sacred Scripture and the writings of the Fathers, the Catechism seeks to present the moral life not as a burden that is imposed from without, but an impetus that follows from union with Christ in the sacraments and prayer.